simmi30/lnd1/docs/macaroons.md

 * Additional restrictions, such as limiting payments to use (or not use) specific routes, channels, nodes, etc.

-* Accounting-based macaroons, which can make an instance of `lnd` act almost like a bank for apps: for example, an app that pays to consume APIs whose budget is limited to the money it receives by providing an API/service
+* Accounting-based macaroons, which can make an instance of `broln` act almost like a bank for apps: for example, an app that pays to consume APIs whose budget is limited to the money it receives by providing an API/service